Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Experiments

 \subsection{Hierarchical VAE: NVAE}

-\paragraph{Model and Datasets} In this section, we explore the robustness of the deep hierarchical VAE (NVAE) \citep{Vahdat2020-xe}, a recently proposed VAE with the state-of-the-art performance in terms of image generation.
-We attack models trained on MNIST and CelebA \citep{liu2015faceattributes} datasets.
-We use the weights of the pre-trained NVAEs provided in the official NVAE implementation\footnote{The code and model weights were taken from \texttt{https://github.com/NVlabs/NVAE}}.
+\paragraph{Model and datasets} In this section, we explore the robustness of the deep hierarchical VAE (NVAE) \cite{Vahdat2020-xe}, a specific implementation of a hierarchical VAE that works well for high-dimensional data.
+We attack models trained on MNIST and CelebA \cite{liu2015faceattributes} datasets.
+We use the weights of the pre-trained model provided in the official NVAE implementation\footnote{The code and model weights were taken from \texttt{https://github.com/NVlabs/NVAE}}.

-\paragraph{Attacks construction} Following \citep{kuzina2021adv} we construct adversarial attacks on hierarchical VAE by considering higher-level latent variables.
-That being said, we use latent variables $\{z_{L-k_A}, z_{L-k_A+1}, \dots, z_L\}$ when constructing an attack (\eqref{eq:objective_unsup}).
-Otherwise, we follow the same procedure we did for VAE with a single level of latent variables.
-We assume that the attacker has access to the model's encoder and uses the symmetric KL-divergence as an objective.
+\paragraph{Attacks construction} Following \cite{kuzina2021adv} we construct adversarial attacks on the hierarchical VAE by considering higher-level latent variables.
+That being said, we use latent variables $\{\rvz_{L-k_A}, \rvz_{L-k_A+1}, \dots, \rvz_L\}$ when constructing an attack (\eqref{eq:objective_unsup}).
+Otherwise, we follow the same procedure we used for VAEs with a single level of latent variables.
+We assume that the attacker has access to the model's encoder and uses the symmetric KL-divergence as the objective.
 The radius of an attack is measured with the $L_{\inf}$ norm.
-For optimization, we use projected gradient descent with the number of iterations limited to 50 per point.
+For optimization, we use the projected gradient descent with the number of iterations limited to 50 per point.
 Further details are reported in the Appendix \ref{appendix:vae_attack}.

 \paragraph{Results} In Figure \ref{fig:nvae_res}, we present reconstruction similarity of the reference and adversarial points for both datasets.
-We observe that the proposed defence consistently improves the robustness of the model to the adversarial attack.
+We observe that the proposed method consistently improves the robustness of the model to the adversarial attack.
 This result is in line with our theoretical considerations where a flexible class of variational posteriors could help to counteract adversarial attacks and, eventually, deacrease the bias of the class of models measured in terms of the KL-divergence.
 Additionally, applying the MCMC can further help us to counteract the attack.
 In Figure \ref{fig:adversarial_examples} (the two bottom rows), we show how an adversarial point (c) is reconstructed without any defence (d) and with the proposed defence (e).
 In the depicted samples, we have used the top 10 latent variables ($k_A = 10$) to construct the attack with a radius of 0.05.